telerik/ajax-docs/controls/htmlchart/appearance-and-styling/create-custom-skin.md

 # Create Custom Skin

-This help article discusses how to configure the chart legend.
+This help article illustrates how to create a custom skin for RadHtmlChart.

 * [Modify an Existing Skin](#modify-an-existing-skin)
 * [Create a New Skin](#create-a-new-skin)